Isle of Mull: Later history

+Demographics

+According to the 2011 Scottish census, the Isle of Mull had a usual resident population of 2,800 with 1,271 households.

+Including the offshore islands, the population was 2,996.
+In the same census, it was found that 33% of the residents of the island were born in England, the most of all Scottish islands with a population over 1,000.
+By 2022 Mull's population had grown to 3,063.

 Gaelic language

 In Mull and the adjacent islands Gaelic had been the traditional language since the early Middle Ages.
-The twentieth century in particular saw a reduction in the number of speakers, with a significant fall (20%) in Mull after the Second World War.
+However, the 20th century in particular saw a reduction in the number of speakers, with a significant fall (20%) in Mull after the Second World War.
 This was associated with strong emigration and abandonment of the language by the younger generation.
 In the 1951 census only 10 people said they could not speak English.

 The following decades saw the beginnings of a revival.
 Gaelic medium education was introduced in 1996 after a long dispute with the authorities.
-A Gaelic-medium unit was introduced in Salen Primary school, followed by a second unit at Bunessan Primary School, the language began to be taught in the first two years of secondary school, and Gaelic playgroups were introduced.
+A Gaelic-medium unit was introduced in Salen Primary School, followed by a second unit at Bunessan Primary School; the language began to be taught in the first two years of secondary school; and Gaelic playgroups were introduced.
 By 2006 it was found that, though only 10% of the working-age cohort spoke or understood Gaelic, language ability at school age was much higher.
-There was great local variation in the number of speakers, from around 25% in Creag an Iubhair (Craignure) to 4% in Aros.
+There was great local variation in the number of speakers, from around 25% in Craignure (Creag an Iubhair) to 4% in Aros.
 It has been argued, however, that in terms of language survival, there is reason for optimism in Mull.

 Tourism

 There is a small amount of farming, aquaculture, and fishing, and Forestry and Land Scotland has several plantations on the island.
 Tobermory also has one whisky distillery (Tobermory distillery) and from 2005 to 2009 had a brewery (Isle of Mull Brewing Company).
 Tiroran is home to the island's other distillery (Whitetail Gin) which was established as the isle's first new distillery in over 220 years in 2019.

-Tourism is definitely significant.
-The economy began to revive when the construction of Craignure Pier in 1964 started to bring tourists.
 Tourism is now the mainstay of the island's economy.
+The economy began to revive when construction of Craignure Pier in 1964 started to bring tourists.
 Ecotourism became popular from the 1990s, and the reintroduction of white-tailed eagles in 2005 became a particular ecotourist attraction.
 The island is one of the few places to see sea eagles; there were at least 22 pairs as of April 2020.

 Isle of Mull cheese is Scottish cheddar cheese made from raw cow milk produced on the Isle of Mull.

-Most visitors usually spend time in Tobermory, visit Glengorm Castle and then enjoy one of the beaches.
+Apart from traversing the Ross of Mull on the way to Iona, visitors typically spend time in Tobermory, visit Glengorm Castle and then enjoy one of the beaches.
 One report states that "the south-west holds more white beaches, famous for their pink granite skerries and stunning sunsets, that are also perfect for kayaking".
 Accommodations for tourists include self-catering holiday cottages, a few hotels, and some campsites.